 Some people look at relapse prevention as though it is a magical cure.
 Understand that it does not always work.
 Some individuals go through therapy and still relapse.
 The idea is to avoid turning that relapse into a failure.
 If you relapse, you can return to therapy and speak with a specialist about methods you can employ to prevent the problem from happening again.
 Go into the program with the idea that it will work, but recognize that you may need to try several times.

 - It’s part of the program.

-You may view a relapse as entirely separate from your initial addiction, but it is not.
+You may view a relapse as entirely separate from your first addiction, but it is not.
 Realize that during the program, you will learn about methods for coping with relapse.
-Understanding what the program entails can help you to become more immediately comfortable with it.
+Understanding what the program can help you to become more immediately comfortable with it.
 Furthermore, you can begin to open your mind to different modes of treatment.
-On top of that, you know that you can go back to speak with your specialist in the event that relapse does occur.
+On top of that, you know that you can go back to speak with your specialist if relapse does occur.

 - Relapses can happen years later.

 Once you have finished your rehabilitation program, you are likely going to want to start tracking how long you have been free from the powers of drugs and alcohol.
 Doing so gives you a strong sense of motivation.
 However, keep in mind that a relapse could happen many years in the future.
 That is not to scare you; it is to remind you that you need to keep up with the techniques that you learned throughout your life.

 People around you want to help you.
 Whether your relatives, friends or other individuals have supported you throughout this journey, you can lean on them.
 Let them know what your triggers are.
 Explain that times may come when you call on time to help you get away from your triggers.
 When people ask you if you want to talk, don’t just turn away and shun them.
 Open up if you feel empowered to do so.
 Also, keep in mind that the counselors at your rehab center can help guide you in the future too.

 - Relapse can be a learning tool.